dead-claudia/thallium/docs/api.md

 Use one or more [plugins](./plugins.md).
 These can be single plugins, an array of plugins, or even multiple complex nested arrays of plugins.

-This returns the current Techtonic instance, for chaining.
+This returns the current Thallium instance, for chaining.

 ### t.reporter(...reporters)

 Use one or more [reporters](./reporters.md).
 These can be single reporters, an array of reporters, or even multiple complex nested arrays of reporters.

-This returns the current Techtonic instance, for chaining.
+This returns the current Thallium instance, for chaining.

 ### t.reporters()